MCP Apps: Bring MCP Apps to your users!

 Cons:

 Reality check: Use for build‑time codegen or prototyping.
 It’s great for hackathons or scaffolding, but too unpredictable and unsafe for live users.
-Generally, you should avoid in runtime production apps.
+Generally, you should avoid them in runtime production apps.

 Here is an example of Fully Generated UI in action: “Build a Landing Page” (with Loveable)